 The decision to move toward mandatory testing comes amid a resurgence of COVID-19 in the United States.
 UF will adjust these plans on the basis of needs that arise as UF measures positivity rates on campus.

 Starting Monday, March 15, routine, biweekly testing will be required only for students attending face-to-face classes, with testing no longer required for those living in residence halls or in UF’s Greek community who are not attending classes in person.
 Read More >

 All students, faculty and staff will receive a weekly health screening questionnaire and can schedule tests at One.UF.edu.

 Routine Testing Groups

 - Active members of UF’s Greek community who reside in or have a meal plan within a Greek residence

 Masking and Physical Distancing

-UF’s face-covering policy has been revised as of September 16: Effective immediately, face coverings are now required outdoors on UF and UF Health property unless a physical distance of 6 feet or more is maintained at all times.
+UF’s face-covering policy was revised on September 16, 2020 and still remains in effect: Effective immediately, face coverings are now required outdoors on UF and UF Health property unless a physical distance of 6 feet or more is maintained at all times.
 The full policy is available below.

 UF Masking and Physical Distancing Policy:

 All visitors, faculty, staff, students, patients, volunteers and vendors are required to wear a mask or cloth face covering when in UF and UF Health facilities, with an exception for children less than 2 years old.
 If two or more people are within 6 feet of each other outdoors they must wear a mask or cloth face covering.
 Masks with exhalation valves or vents allow air to be expelled and are prohibited because they do not provide protection to others.
 In addition, neck gaiters and bandanas should not be worn unless no other face covering is available.